Last updated: July 2026

 Text is too small to read

 The Deck's 7-inch screen can make UI text hard to read.
-Use the built-in magnifier (Steam + L1) or lower the resolution to 720p and let FSR upscale for larger UI elements.
+Use the built-in magnifier (Steam + L1) or lower the resolution to 720p for larger UI elements.

 Audio crackling or cutting out